 This tasty parsley potato salad makes a wonderful side dish or a nice light dinner.
 It’s great for potlucks and for serving a large crowd as the recipe can easily be doubled or even tripled.

-Fall in love all over again with garden fresh produce and make this Italian Potato Salad!
+Fall in love all over again with garden-fresh produce and make this simple Italian salad!

 Italian Potato Salad

 - 2 pounds small potatoes new or red potatoes

 - 1 cup cherry tomatoes cut in half